wso2/streaming-integrator/README.md

 ## Overview

-WSO2 Streaming Integrator(SI) is a streaming data processing server which lets users integrate streaming data and take action based on streaming data.
+WSO2 Streaming Integrator (SI) is a streaming data processing server which lets users integrate streaming data and take actions based on streaming data.

 WSO2 SI can be effectively used for,
 - Realtime ETL with files, DBs, SaaS apps, HTTP endpoints, etc.
-- Work with streaming messaging systems such as Kafka and NATS
+- Working with streaming messaging systems such as Kafka and NATS
-- Streaming data Integration
+- Streaming data integration
-- Execute complex integrations based on streaming data with WSO2 Micro Integrator
+- Executing complex integrations based on streaming data with [WSO2 Micro Integrator](https://github.com/wso2/micro-integrator)

 WSO2 SI is powered by [Siddhi.io](https://siddhi.io/), a well-known cloud native open source stream processing engine.
 Siddhi lets users write complex stream processing logics using a SQL-like language referred to as [SiddhiQL](https://siddhi.io/en/v5.0/docs/).
 Users can aggregate, transform, enrich, analyze, cleanse and correlate streams of data on the fly using Siddhi queries and constructs.

-WSO2 SI lets users connect to any data source with any destination regardless of the different protocols, data formats that different endpoints use.
-The SI store API provides the capability to fetch stored and aggregated data kept in-memory and in DBs via a REST API on demand using ad-hoc quarries.
+WSO2 SI lets users connect to any data source with any destination regardless of different protocols and data formats that are used by different endpoints.
+The SI store API provides the capability to fetch stored and aggregated data kept in-memory and in DBs via a REST API on demand using ad-hoc queries.

-The [SI tooling](https://github.com/wso2/streaming-integrator-tooling) provides a web-based IDE which allows users to build Siddhi apps with a drag-and-drop graphical editor or a streaming SQL editor.
-It facilitates users to test their siddhi apps with the capability to simulate data streams and to debug Siddhi queries.
-The deployed siddhi apps can be directly deployed in VM via the IDE or export as a docker image, or K8s artifacts that can be used with Siddhi K8s operator.
+[SI tooling](https://github.com/wso2/streaming-integrator-tooling) provides a web-based IDE which allows users to build Siddhi apps with a drag-and-drop graphical editor, or a streaming SQL code editor.
+It facilitates users to test their Siddhi apps with the capability to simulate data streams and to debug Siddhi queries.
+Created Siddhi apps can be directly deployed in a VM via the IDE, exported as a Docker image, or K8s artifacts that can be used with the Siddhi K8s Operator.

-SI has native support for Kubernetes with a [K8s Operator](https://siddhi.io/en/v5.1/docs/siddhi-as-a-kubernetes-microservice/) designed to provide a convenient way of deploying SI on a K8s.
-SI has a very simple deployment architecture, the users can achieve high availability with zero data loss with two nodes of SI.
+SI has native support for Kubernetes with a [K8s Operator](https://siddhi.io/en/v5.1/docs/siddhi-as-a-kubernetes-microservice/) designed to provide a convenient way of deploying SI on K8s.
+SI has a very simple deployment architecture, and the users can achieve high availability with zero data loss with two nodes of SI.

-Integration flows deployed in [WSO2 Micro Integration(MI)](https://github.com/wso2/micro-integrator) can be invoked directly by SI in a seamless manner using low latency RPC, this allows users to build robust data processing and integration pipelines by combining powerful streaming and integration capabilities.
+Integration flows deployed in [WSO2 Micro Integrator (MI)](https://github.com/wso2/micro-integrator) can be invoked directly by SI in a seamless manner using low latency RPC.
+This allows users to build robust data processing and integration pipelines by combining powerful streaming and integration capabilities.

 ![Streaming Integrator/ Workflow](docs/images/streaming-integrator.png)

 ## Download

-The Streaming Integrator is currently on development stage so please follow the [How to build]() section to build the streaming integrator from the source.
+WSO2 Streaming Integrator is currently on development stage, so please follow the [Building from the Source]() section to build
+WSO2 Streaming Integrator from the source.
 <!-- Please download the latest WSO2 Streaming Integrator release from [here]()  -->

 ## Building from the Source

-Please follow the steps mentioned below to build the WSO2 Streaming Integrator from source.
+Please follow the steps mentioned below to build WSO2 Streaming Integrator from source.

-1. Clone or download the source code from this repository.
+1. Clone or download the source code from this repository
-2. Run the `mvn clean install` from the root directory of the repository
+2. Run `mvn clean install` from the root directory of the repository
 3. The generated Streaming Integrator distribution can be found at `streaming-integrator/modules/distribution/target/-streaming-integrator-<version>.zip`

 ## Getting Started